keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 waited in the preterite dung**. <span class="page-ref">166</span>
 {: .coal-tar}

+Gravity's Rainbow's substrate is the hydrocarbon molecules, formed by compacting and dehydrating organic life the under weights of Gravity and time.
+The protagonaist's name can be read as cipher of this substance.

-**Slothrop** <span class="etym etym-coal-tar">(German) Schlot = smokestack [The Tower], Tropf = drip (also fool [The Fool], like calling someone a 'drip' in English) **[the preterite]**</span>....
+**Slothrop** <span style="color:#D4C5B9">[the **preterite**]</span> --- <span class="etym etym-coal-tar"> (German) Schlot = smokestack [**The Tower**] <br> (German) Tropf = drip, also fool [**The Fool**]; like calling someone a 'drip' in English. </span>

-Coal-tar is the run off from the coking process from solid fossil fuels.
+Slothrop's name is a German gloss for the industrial processes using coal-tar, the run off from coking fossil fuels.
+The smokestack iconography recurs throughout the book, a physical beacon of the industrial transformations in 1930--40s Germany.
+Slothrop's tarots and nature align with the Tower and the Fool.

 > "You think you’d rather hear about what you call 'life': the growing, organic Kartell.
 But it’s only another illusion.
 A very clever robot.
 The more dynamic it seems to you, the more deep and dead, in reality, it grows.
 Look at the **smokestacks**, how they proliferate, fanning the wastes of original waste over greater and greater masses of city.
 Structurally, they are strongest in compression. **A smokestack can survive any explosion** -- even the shock wave from one of the new cosmic bombs" <span class="page-ref">167</span>
 {: .coal-tar}

-His desk is the carbanecous strata of the Earth, and the colours and materials buried there presage the chemical transformation of coal-tar into dyes and synthetics.
+Slothrop is introduced by his desk long before we meet him.
+His desk is layered with the carbonaceous strata of the Earth, and the colours and materials buried there presage the chemical transformation of coal-tar into dyes and synthetics.

 > stubs of pencils of all colors including the hard-to-get <span class="etym-mauvine">heliotrope</span> and *raw umber*... tattered sheets of carbon paper <span class="page-ref">18</span>
 {: .coal-tar}
-[Tyrone's desk when introduced]

-His mother is Nalline, a parsable female name of Aniline, and also the name bran name for one of the first anti-opoid medication, Nalorphine (think, early methadone).

-The [copying pencils](https://www.penciltalk.org/2008/07/the-hidden-life-of-copying-pencils/) were made with aniline dye.
+His mother is Nalline -- a female name recalling <span style="color:#2c1e3d">**aniline**</span>, the coal-tar compound that is chemical base of the first synthetic dyes.
+Nalline is also the brand name for one of the first synthetic anti-opioid drugs, Nalorphine.
+[Copying pencils](https://www.penciltalk.org/2008/07/the-hidden-life-of-copying-pencils/), used for clerical work and duplication, were also made with aniline dye.

 >The persistence, then, of structures favoring death.
 Death converted into more death.
 Perfecting its reign, just as **the buried coal grows denser**, and